 Three thousand people work in Naver’s building.
 Set out in the suburbs in something akin to Seoul’s Silicon Valley, the sustainably designed building is outfitted with everything its employees could need, including a health centre, rest stations, showers, a post office, travel agents and a connect space where locals can see performances and staff can hold weddings.
 Like any self-respecting tech startup there are chill-out spaces for staff with Lego, beanbags, outdoor picnic tables and everywhere the cute bears and rabbits that are Naver’s mascots.
 The lower floors are also open to the public with a cafe and libraries of magazines and design books — all of which are accessible and employ disabled people and elderly “silver ladies”.

-Clare Fletcher accompanied Kelsey Munro (Sydney Morning Herald), Natalie Whiting (ABC South Australia) and Clint Jasper (ABC Rural) on the Australia-Korea Journalist Exchange.
+Clare Fletcher accompanied Kelsey Munro (Sydney Morning Herald), Natalie Whiting (ABC South Australia) and Clint Jasper (ABC Rural) on the Australia-Korea Media Exchange.
 The Exchange is funded by the Australia-Korea Foundation via DFAT and administered by the Walkley Foundation with support from the Korea Press Foundation.